- Not a substitute for professional veterinary help.

 Dr. Delgado says this could indicate the cat is stressed or upset.
 To help with destructive cat scratching, pet parents assess what their cat needs and try redirecting their cat to scratching posts or other normal scratching items.

 These additional symptoms also indicate a need to take your cat to the vet:

 - excessive scratching

 - grooming to a point of hair loss

 - withdrawal or hiding may indicate a health concern

 5 Causes or Triggers Behind Cat Depression

-Dr. Delgado says the following are several of the most common reasons for cat depression.
+According to Dr. Delgado, the following are several of the most common reasons for cat depression: